Smooth Operator: Composition and lyrics

 This song is noted for Adu's spoken recitation in the song's introduction.
 Some radio edits have omitted the spoken introduction and proceeded with the opening sung line of the title of the album, "Diamond Life".
 Some radio edits have shortened the instrumental saxophone solo, as well as the first repeat of the lines that come after the chorus portions.

+The song's sheet music is in the key of D minor (D dorian for the intro).

 Reception

 Tanya Rena Jefferson of AXS stated: "The warm tonal voice of Sade sings about a smooth operator con artist lover boy.
 'Smooth Operator' reached number 1 on the Billboard Adult Contemporary charts in 1985."
 Sophie Heawood of The Guardian commented: "Arguably the band's signature single, the accuracy with which its suave music, complete with sax solo, conveyed the business-class lifestyle of its subject set the tone for how they would be perceived over their entire career.
 As a credo, 'We move in space with minimum waste and maximum joy' remains revelatory."
 Frank Guan of Vulture commented: "Along with an ace lead saxophone and winding bass line, the secret to success for Sade's biggest early hit is hiding in plain sight: the heartless playboy traversing cities and continents in search of pleasure that she narrates serves as an allegory for Global Capitalism, but also for herself: her international range and her voice – every time she croons 'smooth operator', there's a measure of self-reference.
 Her amoral protagonist's villainy is rendered in such lovely phrases that the listener can't help but be seduced."

+The song became associated with Spanish Formula One driver Carlos Sainz Jr., who often sang the song during his post-race radio celebrations, a tradition that dated back to the 2019 British Grand Prix.

+The song also became associated with professional wrestler Penta during his time in WWE after X user @HaangEmHiigh edited the song over Penta performing his signature walk.
+The trend became popular on X and TikTok, and was acknowledged by fellow WWE wrestler Big E during the Backlash event countdown show.